duneanalytics/docs/docs/api/faq.md

 #### What are the performance and overall differences between the Dune API and the Dune web app?
 What are the differences in what I can query?

-There are no major performance differences or differences in what can be accessed between the two if both are using the same app plan tier.
+There are no major performance differences within a specific performance tier when used through the Dune API or Dune web app.

 The Dune API gives you programmatic access to the capabilities and data sets that can already be accessed from the Dune web app.